 6.46.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 applies to Ada.
-Ada parameters may have values precluded by preconditions of the called routine.
+Ada parameters can have values precluded by preconditions of the called routine.

 To the extent that the preclusion of values can be expressed as part of the type system of Ada, however, the preconditions are checked by the compiler statically or dynamically and thus are no longer vulnerabilities.
 For example, any range constraint on values of a parameter can be expressed in Ada by means of type or subtype declarations.
 Type violations are detected at compile time, subtype violations cause run-time exceptions.
 In addition, preconditions, postconditions, type invariants, and subtype predicates can be specified explicitly to express more complex restrictions to be observed by callers.
 These are checked at run-time depending on the Assertion_Policy in effect, and can be recognized by other static analysis tools as part of program verification.

-6.46.2 Guidance to language users
+6.46.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.46.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.46.5 of ISO/IEC 24772-1:2022.

 Exploit the type and subtype system of Ada to express restrictions on the values of parameters and results.